farique1/msx-basic-dignified/README.md

 - Sit down and do it on the language you want to learn.

 And so this project was born.
-And so this project is (~~for now~~ after some messing) an ~~atrocious~~ not incredible example of Python coding.
+And so this project is (~~for now~~ after some messing) an ~~atrocious~~ still not incredible example of Python coding.

 **MSX Basic Dignified** allows you to code MSX Basic programs using modern coding standards on your preferred editor, convert them to the old MSX Basic structure and load it into an MSX (emulated or not.)

 I felt the need for something like this when I was redoing [**Change Graph Kit**](https://github.com/farique1/Change-Graph-Kit), an MSX program I did back in the day, just to see how much I could improve it.
-I coded on Sublime and used Excel, REM tags and a lot of patience to add line numbers, not pretty.
+I coded on Sublime and used Excel, REM tags and a lot of patience to add line numbers and such, not pretty.

 Long after the **CGK** episode I discovered [Tabmegx](http://ni.x0.com/msx/tabmegx/) and also found [Inliner](https://giovannireisnunes.wordpress.com/meu-software/inliner/) ([GitHub](https://github.com/plainspooky/inliner)) during research for **MBD**.
-They were both great sources of 'inspiration' but I wanted something even closer to the workflow I have been working with other languages.
+They were both great sources of 'inspiration' but I wanted something even closer to the workflow I have been working on with other languages.

 > There is a [*Syntax Highlight*, a *Theme*, a *Comment Setting* and a *Build System*](https://github.com/farique1/MSX-Sublime-Syntax) available for **Sublime Text 3** working with the **MBD** rules to help improve the overall experience.
-There is also a Classic MSX Basic syntax  and system to run a program straight from Sublime 3.
+There is also a specific syntax highlight for the Classic MSX Basic and a system to run the classic Basic straight from Sublime 3.

 ![# Versions.png](https://github.com/farique1/msx-basic-dignified/blob/master/Images/Versions.png)